logo

 Abstract

-Chemical weathering profiles on Mars, consisting of an upper Al clay-rich, Fe-poor layer and a lower Fe/Mg clay-rich layer, are believed to have formed due to precipitation-driven top-down leaching in an ancient, reducing greenhouse climate.
-This study uses remote sensing, spectroscopy, topographic data, and crater chronology to analyze >200 weathering profiles across the southern highlands of Mars.
-The findings suggest a consistent single stratigraphic relationship (Al/Si materials over Fe/Mg clays), indicating either a single climate warming event or, more likely, chemical resetting of weathering horizons during multiple events.
-While individual profile formation may have taken ~10⁶-10⁷ years, their presence in deposits dating from the Early Noachian to the Hesperian suggests weathering occurred over a vast geologic time range, peaking around 3.7-3.8 billion years ago.
+Chemical weathering profiles on Mars which consist of an upper Al clay-rich, Fe-poor layer and lower Fe/Mg clay-rich layer are believed to have formed due to precipitation-driven top down leaching process in an ancient, reducing greenhouse climate.
+Here we use remote sensing imagery and spectroscopy coupled with topographic data and crater chronology to explore the geological characteristics, stratigraphy and relative age of >200 weathering profiles across the southern highlands of Mars.
+We find that nearly all exposures show a similar, single stratigraphic relationship of Al/Si materials over Fe/Mg clays rather than multiple, interbedded mineralogical transitions.
+This suggests either one single climate warming event or, perhaps more likely, chemical resetting of weathering horizons during multiple events.
+While the time required to form a typical martian weathering profile may have been only ~10⁶-10⁷ years, the profiles occur in deposits dating from the Early Noachian into the Hesperian and suggest that chemical weathering may have occurred over a large range of geologic time, with a peak around 3.7-3.8 billion years ago.

 Publisher